hanjingo/doc/PROJ/software_engineering.md

-# Software Engineering — Concise Notes
+# Software Engineering

 [TOC]

 This document summarizes core concepts in software engineering, consolidating content from the provided NOTES.
 It is organized to give a practical overview: requirements, process models, design and implementation activities, validation and testing, risk-driven approaches, and agile practices.
 Where helpful, diagrams referenced from the repository are retained.

-## 1. Requirements Engineering
+## Requirements Engineering

 Requirements capture what the system should do and the constraints it must satisfy.
 Requirements are commonly classified into: